divyavadake-jpg/Bank-Loan-Analytics/README.md

 ---

+## 🧩 SQL Analysis
+Used SQL to extract KPIs such as:
+- Year-wise loan trends
+- Payment behavior by verification status
+- Risk segmentation by grade

+---

 ## 🧠 Key Insights
 - Strong growth in loan disbursement over time
 - Risk concentrated in lower credit grades